nurdwerks/storymaker/Books/Book 5 - The Silent Void/Chapter 01 - The Awakening.md

   - _Character Defining Moment:_ **Hatcher** — Maintains a cynical and wary posture, warning the group that the ship might "bite."
   - _Key Dialog:_ **Hatcher:** "Ghosts don't leave footprints."
+  - _Character Defining Moment:_ **Hatcher** — Speaks bluntly to the group about the risks, refusing to sugarcoat the situation. _"Every word I say is borrowed time.
+I don't waste it on false hope."_
   - _Key Dialog:_ **General Ironwood:** "Form up!
 We are not alone.
 Weapons free!"

 _Copy this template for each scene.
 Add or remove scenes and events as needed._